-Gail Reeves, Founder, President and on the Board of Directors.
-Currently Gail holds 30% share of the Board’s decision making capacity.
+Gail Reeves, is a Sr Member on the Board of Directors.
+Currently Gail holds 40% share of the Board’s decision making capacity.

 Sleeved June 23,2015

-November 2014 I was told by the doctor that i was infetile.
+November 2014 I was told by the doctor that I was infertile.
 All my life all I ever wanted to be was a mother.
-Due to my tubes being damaged, pregnancy wasn’t a possibility unless i had IVF.
+Due to my tubes being damaged, pregnancy wasn’t a possibility unless I had IVF.
 So off to the specialist we went.
 After a review of my file and a once over by the fertility doctor I was told that they wouldn’t do any IVF treatments unless I was at 197 lbs.
 I was currently topping the scale at 315 lbs.
 I felt hopeless and lost.
 I turned to my old friend food to mend my heavy heart.
-As depression set in the pounds packed on and within a few months i had gained another 36 lbs.
-Now sitting at 351lbs I was hopeless, helpless, lost my identity, lost my happiness.
+As depression set in the pounds packed on and within a few months I had gained another 36 lbs.
+Now sitting at 351 lbs I was hopeless, helpless, lost my identity, lost my happiness.

-Cassandra Crawford is on the Board of Directors and currently holds 15% share of the Board’s decision making capacity.
+Cassandra Crawford is CEO, and a Sr Member on the Board of Directors and currently holds 40% share of the Board’s decision making capacity.

 I cash paid (4.7k) for my sleeve surgery in Tijuana, Mexico.
 YES – it was scary as HELL going to another country to have surgery done.
 But it was only 30 minutes across the border and I found a company that made me feel very safe, and was highly rated in the international community.
 (PM me for referrals).
 It took a lot of courage… I even had a panic attack as I was being wheeled to the OR room.
 I remember the doctor telling me that I had to calm down to be put under or he couldn’t do the surgery!!
 Crazy

-I come with a host of medical problems pre surgery.
+I came with a host of medical problems pre surgery.
 Fibromyalgia and IBS were lessened greatly after surgery.
-However, anxiety, depression and bi-polar disorder went off the charts uncontrollable after surgery.
-I come from an abusive (sexually, physically, emotionally and mentally) background, and those issues came back in full force.
+However; anxiety, depression and bi-polar disorder went off the charts uncontrollably after surgery.
+I came from an abusive (sexually, physically, emotionally and mentally) background and those issues came back in full force.
 For months after the surgery I struggled with depression.
 This journey wasn’t unicorns and rainbows for me, it was a fight and a struggle every damn inch I lost was like fighting mortal combat.
 I resented those that made it seem so easy.
 I had to be hospitalized twice in the last year for suicidal thoughts and tendencies.
 My medications had to be adjusted 4 times and finally completely changed before I balanced out emotionally.
 I used marijuana and alcohol to self medicate and help the pain of depression lessen.
 I know…I know… this seems like a super sad story.
-BUT ITS NOT!
+BUT IT’S NOT!
 These are the potholes I had to go through on my journey to get to where I am now.
-I’m 90lbs down (10 from goal)!
+I’m 90 lbs down (10 from goal)!